rbaltrusch/pygaja/README.md

 python -m pygbag .

-The game should run on `localhost:8000`.
+This should build the game in the `build` directory (this can be uploaded to itch.io) and host the web game on `localhost:8000`.